All Episodes

 And then obviously you also have NYPD, who has an open case, open criminal case.

-So he's being charged in two different jury uh by two different offices, both saying federal, by two different law enforcement agencies.
+So he's being charged by two different offices, both state and federal, by two different law enforcement agencies.

-Uh as well, that were involved in getting this guy.
+As well, that were involved in getting this guy, right?

 Does that make sense?

-Give me ones in a chat if that makes sense, guys.
+Give me ones in the chat if that makes sense, guys.

-And then that's then there's also charges on him in Pennsylvania for having like a fake ID and the weapons possession and stuff like that.
+And then there's also charges on him in Pennsylvania for having like a fake ID and the weapons possession and stuff like that.

-Give me ones if the if this makes sense in the chat.
+Give me ones if this makes sense in the chat.

 I don't know that they're going to be able to prove that element.